Shantang3/ACE-CPT-Notes/Personal Notes/Chr1-2.md

 - Client privacy: Health Insurance Portability and Accountability Act (HIPAA) - the use and disclosure of individual's protected health info.

 - Referral.

+- Some commonly "outside scope of practive": create meal plan and menus (refer to registered dietitian or licensed nutritionist), determine/treat injury (refer to physician, athelic trainer, or physical therapist), extreme emotional upheaval (with empathy however refer to licensed mental health prof).

 ![IMG_0995](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/776a92b9-51ec-49e4-8cd2-26126c392f14)